root-project/jsroot/docs/JSROOT.md

       new TBrowser;
     }

-For such macro following calls are supported:
+From provided macro only following calls will be executed in JSROOT:

    * `gGeoManager->DefaultColors()`
    * `gGeoManager->GetVolume("HALL")->InvisibleAll()`